TRAUMA-INFORMED PARENTING IN A DIGITAL WORLD

 Both “agency-based training and consultation” and “open enrollment training” are provided by CWLA’s senior staff and consultants/trainers who have expertise in the Trauma-Informed Parenting in a Digital World curriculum.

-For information about CWLA consultation and training please contact: Marcus Stallworth, LMSW, Director, Training and Implementation or Samantha Carter, MSW, Training and Implementation Associate.
+For information about CWLA consultation and training please contact: Marcus Stallworth, LMSW, Director, Training and Implementation.